Lotte Reiniger: Flight from Germany and later life

-While she was living in London in the early 1950s she became friends with Freddy Bloom, the chair of the National Deaf Children's Society and editor of quarterly magazine called "TALK", who asked her to design a logo.
-Reiniger responded by cutting out silhouettes of four children running up a hill.
-Freddy Bloom was amazed at her skill with the scissors—in a few moments she created about four different silhouettes of the children from black paper.
-One of them was used as cover design on the magazine TALK from 1956.
-The logo was used until the 1990s, when a design company was invited to revamp it.
-The result was a very minor modification, but this new design was dropped a few years later.
-In the early 1950s she was working at Beconsfield studios in Buckinghamshire.
+In the early 1950s, Reiniger lived in London and worked at Beconsfield Studios in Buckinghamshire.
+During this time, she became friends with Freddy Bloom, the chair of the National Deaf Children's Society and editor of quarterly magazine called TALK, for which she designed a logo that was used until the 1990s.

 With Louis Hagen Jr. (the son of Reiniger's financier of Prince Achmed in Potsdam), they founded Primrose Productions in 1953 and, over the next two years, produced more than a dozen short silhouette films based on Grimms' Fairy Tales for the BBC and Telecasting America.
 Reiniger also provided illustrations for the 1953 book King Arthur and His Knights of the Round Table by Roger Lancelyn Green.

 After a period of seclusion after her husband's death in 1963, renewed interest in her work resulted in Reiniger's return to Germany.
 She later visited the United States, and began making films again soon after.
 She made three more films, the last of which, Die vier Jahreszeiten, (The Four Seasons) was completed the year before she died.

 Reiniger was awarded the Filmband in Gold of the Deutscher Filmpreis in 1972; in 1979 she received the Great Cross of the Order of Merit of the Federal Republic of Germany.
 Reiniger died in Dettenhausen, Germany, on 19 June 1981, at the age of 82.